2019 CHAMBER MUSIC INTENSIVE

-Each group will have a daily hour-and-a-half coaching with a faculty member Monday through Friday.
+Each group will have a daily coaching with a faculty member Monday through Friday.
 Groups are also required to rehearse on their own.
 Private lessons are available at the discretion of the faculty at no additional cost.

-In addition to their concerts, students participate in weekly masterclasses and perform at Manchester Community Library, Zion Episcopal Church, Israel Congregation, Dionondehowa Wildlife Sanctuary and School, and other area venues.
+In addition to their concerts, students participate in masterclasses and perform at Manchester Community Library, Zion Episcopal Church, Israel Congregation, Dionondehowa Wildlife Sanctuary and School, and other area venues.

 Joana Genova, Artistic Director, violin; University of Indianapolis